 |Letter from the President||

-If you would like more information about the important changes taking place at BYU–Idaho, I encourage you to visit us often via the Internet at www.byui.edu.
+If you would like to stay current on important changes and developments at BYU-Idaho, I encourage you to visit us often via the Internet at www.byui.edu.